pirovc/ganon/README.md

   <summary>ganon table</summary>

 ```
-usage: ganon table [-h] [--min-count] [--min-percentage] [--names [...]] [--names-with [...]] [--taxids [...]]
+usage: ganon table [-h] [--min-count] [--max-count] [--names [...]]
-                   [-i [TRE_FILES ...]] -o OUTPUT_FILE [-l] [-f] [-t] [-a] [-r] [-m] [-p] [--header] [--add-unclassified]
+                   [--names-with [...]] [--taxids [...]] [-i [TRE_FILES ...]]
+                   -o OUTPUT_FILE [-l] [-f] [-t] [-a] [-m] [-r] [-n]
+                   [--header] [--unclassified-label] [--filtered-label]
-                   [--add-filtered] [--skip-zeros] [--transpose] [--input-directory] [--input-extension] [--verbose] [--quiet]
+                   [--skip-zeros] [--transpose] [--input-directory]
+                   [--input-extension] [--verbose] [--quiet]

+required arguments:
+  -i [TRE_FILES ...], --tre-files [TRE_FILES ...]
+                        Report files (.tre) from ganon classify/report to make
+                        the table
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        Output filename for the table

+filter arguments:
+  --min-count           Minimum number/percentage of counts to keep an taxa
+                        [values between 0-1 for percentage, >1 specific
+                        number]
+  --max-count           Maximum number/percentage of counts to keep an taxa
+                        [values between 0-1 for percentage, >1 specific
+                        number]
+  --names [ ...]
+Show only entries matching exact names of the provided
+                        list
+  --names-with [ ...]
+Show entries containing full or partial names of the
+                        provided list
+  --taxids [ ...]
+One or more taxids to report (including children taxa)

 optional arguments:
   -h, --help            show this help message and exit
-  -l , --output-value   Output value on the table [percentage, counts]. percentage values are reported between [0-1].
+  -l , --output-value   Output value on the table [percentage, counts].
+                        percentage values are reported between [0-1].
 Default:
                         counts
   -f , --output-format
                         Output format [tsv, csv].
 Default: tsv
   -t , --top-sample     Top hits of each sample individually
   -a , --top-all        Top hits of all samples (ranked by percentage)
+  -m , --min-frequency
+                        Minimum number/percentage of files containing an taxa
+                        to keep the taxa [values between 0-1 for percentage,
+                        >1 specific number]
   -r , --rank           Define specific rank to report.
-Empty will report all ranks (only direct read assignments - col. 6 from
+Empty will report all
-                        the report files)
-  -m , --min-occurrence
-                        # occurrence of a taxa among reports to be kept [1-*]
-  -p , --min-occurrence-percentage
-                        % occurrence of a taxa among reports to be kept [0-1]
+                        ranks.
+  -n, --no-root         Do not report root node entry and lineage.
+Direct and
+                        shared matches to root will be accounted as
+                        unclassified
   --header              Header information [name, taxid, lineage].
+Default:
-Default: name
+                        name
+  --unclassified-label
-  --add-unclassified    Add column with unclassified count/percentage
+                        Add column with unclassified count/percentage with the
+                        chosen label.
+May be the same as --filtered-label
+                        (e.g. unassigned)
-  --add-filtered        Add column with filtered count/percentage
+  --filtered-label      Add column with filtered count/percentage with the
+                        chosen label.
+May be the same as --unclassified-label
+                        (e.g. unassigned)
   --skip-zeros          Do not print lines with only zero count/percentage
-  --transpose           Transpose output table (taxa as cols and files as rows)
+  --transpose           Transpose output table (taxa as cols and files as
+                        rows)
   --input-directory     Directory containing input files
-  --input-extension     Extension of files to use with --input-directory (provide it without * expansion, e.g. ".tre")
+  --input-extension     Extension of files to use with --input-directory
+                        (provide it without * expansion, e.g. ".tre")
   --verbose             Verbose output mode
   --quiet               Quiet output mode

-filter arguments:
-  --min-count           Minimum number of counts to keep the taxa
-  --min-percentage      Minimum percentage of counts to keep the taxa [0-1]
-  --names [ ...]
-Show only entries matching exact names of the provided list
-  --names-with [ ...]
-Show entries containing full or partial names of the provided list
-  --taxids [ ...]
-One or more taxids to report (including children taxa)

-required arguments:
-  -i [TRE_FILES ...], --tre-files [TRE_FILES ...]
-                        Report files (.tre) from ganon classify/report to make the table
-  -o OUTPUT_FILE, --output-file OUTPUT_FILE
-                        Output filename for the table

 ```

 </details>